 It’s a special day when the President of the United States opens the door and invites you in.
-As Rep. Mike Simpson (R-ID) would later say to President Obama as we stood in a circle around the Presidential Seal on the Oval Office rug, “You know, Rick here has been working on this for thirty years.”
+As Rep. Mike Simpson (R-ID) would later say to President Obama as we stood in a circle around the presidential seal on the Oval Office rug, “You know, Rick here has been working on this for 30 years.”

 “Personally?” the President asked turning towards me.
 After I said yes, Obama said, “Well, this must be a pretty special day for you.”